Andrea Metcalf, LSCSW, Clinical Director

 Andrea fell in love with horses very early in life, and knows first hand how being around horses helps us to regulate and process emotions.
 Andrea first became involved with Heartland Therapeutic Riding as a teen volunteer in 2000 and has dreamed of creating an equine-assisted program at Heartland ever since.
 After becoming mom to a micro-preemie, and decades of navigating the medical and mental health systems professionally, Andrea found her "trifecta of passion" providing Equine-Assisted Counseling for adolescents and adults in Kansas City.

-Leah Longo, PsyD, ESMHL
+Leah Longo, ESMHL Volunteer

 PATH, Intl.
 Equine Specialist Mental Health and Learning (ESMHL) Volunteer